digital-asset/daml/docs/source/ops/connect/auth0.rst

 ready to be deployed to a ledger, as well as a Docker container ready to serve our frontend.
 All we need now is to get a Daml Connect system up and running.
-We document two paths forward here: one that relies on the Helm chart included in Daml Connect Entreprise Edition, and a manual setup using only the Community Edition SDK.
+We document two paths forward here: one that relies on the Helm chart included in Daml Connect Enterprise Edition, and a manual setup using only the Community Edition SDK.

 Using the Connect Helm Chart